Centre for Central Banking Studies

 Apply to attend an event

-Please firstly register to attend our events using your organisation’s official email address:
+Please first register to attend our events using your organisation’s official email address:

 Once registered, you can apply for an event, monitor the progress of your application and apply for other CCBS events too.